 Big Warm Springs

 Big Warm Spring is located on the Duckwater Shoshone Reservation in North Eastern Nevada.
 The water in the springs averages around 91-93 degrees Fahrenheit.
-The spring pool is about 30 feet in diameter and up to ten foot deep.
+The spring pool is about 30 feet in diameter and up to ten feet deep.
 The crystal clear 90-degree water is perfect for swimming.
-And the remote location of the spring almost guarantees you will have the warm spring pool to your self.
-The nearest town to the Shoshone Reservation is Ely.
+And the remote location of the spring almost guarantees you will have the warm spring pool to yourself—the nearest town to the Shoshone Reservation in Ely.

 Ruby Valley Hot Springs

 Ruby Valley Hot Springs, aka Smith Ranch Hot Springs, is located in Eastern Nevada.
-There is one large hot pool that is heated by an underground source to about 95 degrees along with several smaller pools.
+There is one large hot pool heated by an underground source to about 95 degrees, along with several smaller pools.
 Some of the smaller pools may be too hot to soak.
 Check the temperature before you go jumping in.
 These pools are located in a remote area of Nevada with no nearby services.
-The nearest town to Ruby Valley Hot Springs is Elko Nevada.
+The nearest town to Ruby Valley Hot Springs is Elko, Nevada.
 Skinny dipping friendly.

 Fish Lake Valley Hot Well

 Concrete and cinder block hot tub located about 60 miles from Tonopah, Nevada.
 The hot well seats about 6 persons comfortably.
 Water temp hovers around 100 degrees before it flows out into a mud pond that is a popular destination for migrating birds.
-Fish Lake Valley Hot Well is maintained by Esmeralda County.
+Esmeralda County maintains Fish Lake Valley Hot Well.
 There is a toilet, bbq grills, and a parking area with trash cans.
 Due to the remote location, this area suffers from littering and vandalism.
-Chances are if you visit Fish Lake Hot Well during the week you will have the place to yourself.
+Chances are, if you visit Fish Lake Hot Well during the week, you will have the place to yourself.